Blyzz616/diZcord/README.md

 - [x] re-write wizard to work with new file structure
 - [ ] fix connect.sh so that pings are displayed correctly
 - [ ] Wizard: add option to support multiple Zomboid servers
-- [ ] Wizard: add option to overwrite old settings
+- [x] Wizard: add option to overwrite old settings
-- [ ] Wizard: Ask if installer should advertise on Discord
+- [ ] Wizard: Ask if installer should advertise on Discord (don't remember what this was)
 - [x] Add [send "quit" to screen] for graceful shutdown
 - [x] Add per-user time logging (session/all-time)
 - [x] Get Steam Icon working when it is a GIF
-- [ ] Get Expanded HElicopter Events working
+- [ ] Get Expanded Helicopter Events working
 - [ ] Do the above and 'figger out' how to do it with per-server settings
 - [x] clean code to use best practices
 - [ ] refactor to Python?
-- [ ] Save all settings (server name/ports/webhook url/ etc) for updates
+- [x] Save all settings (server name/ports/webhook url/ etc) for updates
-- [ ] Change "Last played on" to reflect "today" and "yesterday"
+- [x] Change "Last played on" to reflect "today" and "yesterday"
 - [x] Add rage quit messages.
-- [ ] Added logic to recognise when someone dies and creates a new character (respanws) with some cool messages for discord.
+- [x] Added logic to recognise when someone dies and creates a new character (respanws) with some cool messages for discord.
-- [ ] Figure out the server up time with server name in `restart.sh` line 14
+- [x] Figure out the server up time with server name in `restart.sh` line 14

 Notes:
 If you get double quit notifications on player disconnect, it may be an anti-cheat problem.